Piccadilly Gardens: Monuments

-John Cassidy's 1907 sculpture Adrift was removed from Piccadilly Gardens in 2003 to make way for the construction of the One Piccadilly Gardens office block; it now stands in front of the Central Library in St Peter's Square.
-The 1953 Coronation Fountain was removed during the 2002 redesign of the gardens and has been installed in Platt Fields Park in Fallowfield.
+John Cassidy's 1907 sculpture Adrift was removed from Piccadilly Gardens in 2003, to make way for the construction of the One Piccadilly Gardens office block; it now stands in front of the Central Library in St Peter's Square.
+The 1953 Coronation Fountain was removed during the 2002 redesign of the gardens and has been installed in Platt Fields Park, Fallowfield.